henrywu2019/BentoML/docs/source/deployment/aws_sagemaker.rst

 Deploying to AWS SageMaker
 ==========================

 AWS Sagemaker is a fully managed services for quickly building ML models.
-BentoML provides great support for deploying BentoService to AWS Sagemaker without additional process and work from user.
-With BentoML, users can enjoy the great system performance from Sagemaker with any popular ML frameworks.
+Kappa provides great support for deploying BentoService to AWS Sagemaker without additional process and work from user.
+With Kappa, users can enjoy the great system performance from Sagemaker with any popular ML frameworks.